Ten Worst LinkedIn Profile Mistakes

 It's not the lead!

-So wake up - use your headline to sell yourself to your readers!
+So please — use your headline to sell yourself to your visitors!

 Lead with the main story, and test it to make sure your headline makes sense (or at least intrigues) when it breaks at (currently) around 40 or 70 characters, and also works at its full length of up to 220.